-Students' understanding, and enjoyment of music is developed through activities which bring together elements from performing, composing, listening and appraising.
-A variety of sources, including electronic instruments and IT, are used to record and enhance the performances and compositions where appropriate.
+Students' understanding and enjoyment of music are developed through activities which bring together elements from performing, composing, listening and appraising.
+A variety of sources, including electronic instruments and IT are used to record and enhance the performances and compositions where appropriate and possible.

-- To encourage students to listen with attention to detail when performing, composing, listening and appraising - To enable students to distinguish various musical elements, such as pitch, dynamics, tempo, etc. by using the above elements - To encourage students to extend their musical experience and knowledge by encouraging them to listen to and appraise music from diverse cultures and periods - · To enable students to use traditional musical notation and give them a working knowledge of it
+- To encourage students to listen with attention to detail when performing, composing, listening and appraising. - To enable students to distinguish various musical elements, such as pitch, dynamics, tempo, etc. by using the above elements. - To encourage students to extend their musical experience and knowledge by encouraging them to listen to and appraise music from diverse cultures and periods. - To enable students to use traditional musical notation through performing.